aplteam/MarkAPL/Files/LeanPubExtensions.md

 Overview
 --------

-LeanPub[^leanPub] is a publishing platform for books, especially for technical books.
+LeanPub[^leanPub] serves as a publishing platform primarily designed for technical books.

-The input format for LeanPub is markdown.
-Now markdown does not have the features that are needed to publish books, therefore they came up with some extensions:
+The input format for LeanPub is Markdown.
+However, Markdown lacks certain features necessary for book publishing.
+As a solution, LeanPub introduced extensions to Markdown:

+Code Highlighting

-1. You can highlight lines in code blocks so that they stand out.
+: You can emphasize lines within code blocks.

-2. You can insert an aside or text box, often used to discuss issues that are slightly off topic, or to add more complex information for advanced readers etc.

-3. Several flavours of messages combined with an icon and separated from the main text by some white space.
-We refer to this as "specialties".

-Since version 3.6 MarkAPL understands the LeanPub extensions and marks up the markdown accordingly.
-Both style sheets coming with MarkAPL have proper mark-up added.
+Asides or Text Boxes

+: Used to discuss tangential topics or provide advanced information.

+Specialties

+: Distinct message types combined with icons for various purposes.

+Starting from version 3.6, MarkAPL has incorporated support for LeanPub extensions, enhancing Markdown with proper markup in both MarkAPL style sheets.

-We are going to discuss all extensions in detail.
+Let's explore these extensions in detail.

 1. Highlighting Code
 -----------------

-Code can be highlighted by injecting `leanpub-start-insert` and `leanpub-end-insert` as shown here:
+Code highlighting involves using leanpub-start-insert and leanpub-end-insert tags as illustrated here:

 ~~~
 life←{↑1 ⍵∨.∧3 4=+/,¯1 0 1∘.⊖¯1 0 1∘.⌽⊂⍵)